Names and places are changed due to security reasons.

 Then there is also the sorrow.
 It's there all the time.
 It's there when she sits bent over the sewing machine working.
 When she is cooking or doing the dishes.
 When she is asleep.
 When she breathes.

 We sit with her on some plastic chairs out in the garden.

 “I have always worked for my children.
 All I have done, I have done for them.
 I separated from my husband when I was pregnant with my fifth child.
 To support the kids, I sewed clothes and sold homemade tortillas and donuts”, she says in a calm voice.

 "But in the 3rd year things changed.
-Gang members began moving into our neighborhood.
+Gang members began moving into our neighbourhood.
 Several of them had tattoos, something that was more common then than it is now." " (The gang takeover) happened fast.
 About 2.5 years ago there were criminal gangs in only some parts of our city.
-Our neighborhood was quiet and safe.
+Our neighbourhood was quiet and safe.
 I had lived there for almost 25 years without seeing or experiencing any violence, but then the gangs began to take control.
 They operated strategically, acquired territory piece by piece.
-They went into even the most remote neighborhoods."
+They went into even the most remote neighbourhoods."

-"Elena" laments the descent of her neighborhood into a gang crisis.
+"Elena" laments the descent of her neighbourhood into a gang crisis.